mjordan/islandora_bagger_integration/README.md

 The advantage of local mode is that the user is presented with the download link immediately after the Bag is generated.
 The disadvantage of the local mode is that creating the Bag is done synchronously, and there is a risk that, for objects that have very large files, the job will time out.

-The advantage of the remote mode is that generating a Bag will never time out because clicking on the "Create Bag" button sends a simple REST request to the remote Islandora Bagger microservice, which then add the request to a queue to be processed later.
+The advantage of the remote mode is that generating a Bag will never time out because clicking on the "Create Bag" button sends a simple REST request to the remote Islandora Bagger microservice, which then adds the request to a queue to be processed later.
 This is also a disadvantage, since the user doesn't get to download the Bag until later.

 ## Using Context